projectacrn/acrn-hypervisor/doc/tutorials/debug.rst

 ACRN log provides console log and mem log for a user to analyze.
-We can use console log to debug directly, while mem log is a userland tool used to capture a ACRN hypervisor log.
+We can use console log to debug directly, while mem log is a userland tool used to capture an ACRN hypervisor log.

 Turn on the logging info
 ========================